✅ Who this guide is for:

 In this Guide:

-Before writing any letter, children should practice these foundational strokes.
-Think of them as the "building blocks" of every Devanagari character:
+Before writing any letter, children should practice these basic strokes.
+Think of them as the "building blocks" of every Devanagari letter:

 Vertical Line